peterhcharlton/info/tools/reading/af_screening.md

 ## Atrial Fibrillation

-- [2020 AF Guidelines](https://doi.org/10.1093/eurheartj/ehaa612): includes the 'diagnostic criteria for atrial fibrillation' in Section 3.2.
+- [2020 ESC Guidelines](https://doi.org/10.1093/eurheartj/ehaa612): includes the 'diagnostic criteria for atrial fibrillation' in Section 3.2.
+- [2021 NICE Guideline](https://www.nice.org.uk/guidance/ng196): includes the [recommendation](https://www.nice.org.uk/guidance/ng196/chapter/Rationale-and-impact#detection-and-diagnosis-2) that '12?lead ECG should be used as the test to confirm atrial fibrillation, to prevent the use of less accurate ECG devices, such as mobile and lead?I ECG devices'.
 - [Responsible for a fivefold increase in stroke risk](https://doi.org/0.1161/01.str.22.8.983)

 ## Screening Studies